nmengin/madrid-20180117/slides/slides.md

 </div>
 <div class="fragment">
 ```
 Me : "Not exactly!
-Nginx is a server web.
+Nginx is a web server.
       But, it can be used as Reverse Proxy too..."
 ```
 </div>